Home Insurance Liability Coverage: How Much Protection Do You Need?

 You should seriously consider raising your liability limits above $300,000 if any of the following apply:

-• 🏊 You own a pool or hot tub — Pools are considered "attractive nuisances" under the law, meaning you can be held liable even if someone trespasses on your property.
+• 🏊 You own a pool or hot tub.
+Pools are considered "attractive nuisances" under the law, meaning you can be held liable even if someone trespasses on your property.
+Our pool insurance guide covers the safety and coverage requirements.

-• 🐕 You own a dog — Especially relevant for larger or historically aggressive breeds.
+• 🐕 You own a dog.
+This is especially relevant for larger breeds.
 Some insurers exclude certain breeds entirely.
+See our guide on dog breeds and home insurance for pet-friendly carriers.

 2026 Lawsuit Trend Alert